TechieTeee/PayMed/README.md

 - **Gnosis for Community Wallet:** Integrates Gnosis for the community wallet, enhancing security and governance features for collective fund management.

-- **Global Poverty Relief:** Aligns with UNICEF and UN goals for global poverty relief, contributing to a more inclusive and equitable healthcare system.
+- **Global Poverty Relief:** Aligns with UNICEF goals for global poverty relief, contributing to a more inclusive and equitable healthcare system.

 ## Deployments